Nathan Healy

 Sales Tax Exemption State tax exemption Complete exemption from Indiana’s 7% sales tax on solar installation equipment and materials.
 Learn More

-Net metering in Indiana is a billing arrangement that allows homeowners with solar panels to receive credit for the excess electricity they generate and send back to the power grid.
-When your solar system produces more energy than your home uses during sunny periods, that extra power flows to the grid and your electric meter essentially runs backward, creating credits on your utility bill.
+Net metering is a billing arrangement in Indiana that allows homeowners with solar panels to receive credit for the excess electricity they generate and send back to the grid.
+When your solar system produces more energy than your home uses during the day, that surplus power flows to your utility company’s grid.
+Your electric meter tracks both the energy you draw from the grid and the energy you contribute, essentially running backward when you’re producing excess power.

 Ready to start saving with solar?